sduffy826/SparkiUsingClasses/readme.md

 - A light logic test, to find light may want to use shadow logic... i.e. if light is low then the ultrasonic sensor will cause a shadow on light sensors... maybe moving the sensor at different angles can help identify light source
 - Revisit using accelerometer to detect collisions... at first I couldn't get working but try again
 - Recheck data types (i.e us struct and define var as int : &lt;bitSpec&gt;;)
+- Review/refactor code as needed (i.e. have common class for serial communications etc...)

 ## Code for testing/calibration (most of this is in the ../sparki directory, and the sparki repo)
 - **movementTest**: This has code used to test movements; I used this to calculate how fast sparki is (2.78cm/sec); to do this you can use the moveForward function, it'll show the elapsed time to move that distance.
 I found that sparki was off; it actually moved further than requested.
 See the sparkiMovementAnalysis spreadsheet in the sparki_python repo for calculations I did.